Higher Hida and Coleman theories on the modular curve: Introduction

 \subsection{Acknowledgements}

 We would like to thank Frank Calegari and Toby Gee for conversations about the topics in this paper, and David Loeffler for his comments.
-This research was supported by the ERC-2018-COG-818856-HiCoShiVa, and the first author was supported in part by the NSF postdoctoral fellowship DMS-1503047.
+We thank Ben Heuer and the anonymous referee for their corrections and suggestions.